 Responsible action has always been linked to our long-term success.
 As a company of the Carl Zeiss Foundation, we have been living these values for over 100 years.
 We work with our teams, worldwide, to preserve resources while providing eye care solutions to help people see better.

 To fulfill our responsibility, we focus on three major areas:

 With our technologies, products and solutions, we have been influencing the lives of people for many years.
-And we are fully aligned with our sole owner, the Carl Zeiss Foundation, in understanding that sustainability is essential for the future of humankind, of our customers, our company and our employees.Dr.
-Matthias Metz, Former Head of ZEISS Consumer Markets
+And we are fully aligned with our sole owner, the Carl Zeiss Foundation, in understanding that sustainability is essential for the future of humankind, of our customers, our company and our employees.Sven Hermann, Head of ZEISS Consumer Markets